Local Time 20:42

 As a UNESCO World Heritage Site, Kyoto does not hide the light of its prestigious past under a bushel.
 The city was founded in 794 and became the seat of the imperial court, replacing Nara, which had been the political and religious heart of the country.
 And why?
 Religious beliefs were placing too great a burden on the imperial court.
 For more than a thousand years, Kyoto embodied the heart of the country.
 This lasted until 1868, the date when Tokyo, formerly called Edo, replaced Kyoto as the capital, although Kyoto remained Japan's principal spiritual and artistic hotbed.
 Today, its history as an imperial city still shines through.

-Kyoto is so well preserved due to the fact that the city was not bombed by the Americans during the Second World War.
-Although when US president Harry Truman decided to use the atomic bomb against Japan, Kyoto was one of the four designated targets.
+Kyoto is well preserved due to the fact that the city was spared from bombing by the Americans during the Second World War.
+Furthermore, when US President Harry Truman decided to use the atomic bomb against Japan, Kyoto was one of the four designated targets.
 The French orientalist Serge Elisseeff spoke to advisers at the Pentagon and an irreparable act was avoided.
 He argued that such a choice would destroy invaluable cultural treasures and would prove to be a barrier to reconciliation between the two countries.
 His voice was heard.

-Visiting Kyoto is a treat for artists, gourmets, and travelers looking for spirituality.
+Visiting Kyoto is a treat for artists, culinary enthusiasts, and travelers looking for spirituality.
 It is viewed as the quintessential traditional Japanese city and attracts thousands of visitors every day of the year.
-And for good reason, as it has several gems of Japanese culture, such as the temples of Kinkaku-ji and Ginkaku-ji, the historical geisha district of Gion, the Philosopher's Path, Fushimi Inari Taisha shrine and its torii gates and Kiyomizu-dera.
+And for good reason, as it has several gems of Japanese culture, such as the temples of Kinkaku-ji and Ginkaku-ji, the historical geisha district of Gion, the Philosopher's Path, Fushimi Inari Taisha shrine and its torii gates, and Kiyomizu-dera.
 Exploring Kyoto is an exotic and fascinating experience.

 Activities in Kyoto: exploring the riches of Kyoto